elan/simplify_web_suite/README.md

+# Simplify Web Suite

-A set of browser extensions to allow Simplify users control their web players.
+A set of browser extensions to communicate with [Simplify](http://pxmates.com/factory/simplify/).

+If you want to add support for one of your favourite web-players, please read our [Core API documentation](http://github.com/mmth/simplify_web_suite_core/).
+If you want to report any issues about web-players, feel free to [add an issue](https://github.com/mmth/simplify_web_suite_core/issues).